kdgregory/log4j-aws-appenders/docs/build.md

 ## Automated Tests

-The "library" modules are heavily tested using mock objects.
-Since these mocks are only as good as my understanding of how the actual SDK works, there's also a full suite of integration tests that exercise the appenders using actual AWS resources.
+Integration tests are the "gold standard" tests for this library: if they pass, then it's good.
+However, there are some situations that can't be easily tested using integration tests, such as throttling or exceptions in the AWS SDK.
+For that, I make extensive use of mock objects.

+Each "layer" of the library -- facade, logwriter, and appender -- mocks out the layer below it.
+The assumption is that each layer has a well-defined interface, and will handle any problems in a way consistent with that interface.

+One recurring problem with the automated tests is that many of them are timing-dependent.
+This means that a test that consistently passes on my i7 development machine might fail when run on a less capable platform (such as an EC2 instance).
+I have tried to avoid timing-based tests if
+possible: for example, the logwriter tests use semaphores to control interaction between the main (test) thread and the writer thread.
+And tests that assert on elapsed time generally use ranges.
+However, it's possible that tests will fail due to timing; in that case, I rerun and if there's a consistent failure I try to work-around it.
+The library doesn't get release unless all tests (unit and integration) run to completion at least once.

 The library builds are configured to use the Jacoco code coverage tool.
-However, I do not run it as part of every build: its on-the-fly instrumentation was causing some timing-dependent unit tests to fail.
+However, I do not run it as part of every build: its on-the-fly instrumentation was causing some timing-dependent tests to fail.
 Instead, I run manually with the following command:

 ```
 mvn jacoco:prepare-agent test site